urinieto/mirex-meta-analysis/readme.txt

    >> In "2-generate_smith2013_ismir", set the exact same path
    >> In "2-generate_smith2013_ismir", set the path for the "structural analysis evaluation" repository

 4. Run the Ruby script "1-get_mirex_estimates.rb" and wait a while for all the data to download.
+Alternatively, because this takes a long time, just unzip the contents of the included MIREX_DATA.zip file.

 5. Unzip all the folders that you obtained.
 	Note: in this version, one of the repositories, the Ewald Peiszer repository, is included already as a zip file ("ep_groundtruth_txt.zip").
 If you set "./mirex_data" as the download path in Step 3, then just unzip it here.
 Otherwise, move it to wherever the rest of the zips are.